-- 3.99.
-The provision of on-site Sustainable Drainage Systems (SuDS) and on-site flood-mitigation measures is secured through a planning condition and/or planning obligation.
+3.99.
+Early consideration of drainage is important so that developments can be constructed around natural water features such as watercourses and ponds and make use of natural land levels.
+The provision of on-site Sustainable Drainage Systems (SuDS) and on-site flood-mitigation measures is secured through a planning condition and/ or planning obligation.
 Where Sustainable Drainage Systems are provided, arrangements must be put in place for their management and maintenance.
 West Sussex County Council may charge a fee for lifetime monitoring of SuDS for major developments, where the maintenance of drainage falls to a commercial management company.
-The arrangements for this will be set out in the planning obligation. - 3.100.
+The arrangements for this will be set out in the planning obligation.

+3.100.
 The County Council as Lead Local Flood Authority (LLFA) is the risk management authority responsible for local flood risk defined as flooding from surface water, groundwater and ordinary watercourses.
-All major development32 proposals must take account of the policy statement for surface water management, the West Sussex LLFA Policy for the Management of Surface Water.
+All major development proposals must take account of the policy statement for surface water management, the West Sussex LLFA Policy for the Management of Surface Water.
 The LLFA is required to provide consultation responses on the surface water drainage provisions associated with major development.
-The policy statement sets out the requirements that the LLFA, has for drainage strategies and surface water management provisions associated with applications for development. - 3.101.
-The District Council will refer to consultation responses received from the County Council in the determination of planning applications.
-Developers should therefore refer to this policy statement to ensure applications meet national and local policy requirements on flooding and drainage and to ensure that schemes meet the requirements of District Plan Policy DP41: Flood Risk and Drainage. - 3.102.
-The LLFA policy can be viewed on the website at www.midsussex.gov.uk/spd.
+The policy statement sets out the requirements that the LLFA, has for drainage strategies and surface water management provisions associated with applications for development.